D Line Extension

-The D Line Subway Extension (formerly known as the Westside Subway Extension, the Subway to the Sea, and the Purple Line Extension) is a construction project in Los Angeles County, California, extending the rapid transit D Line (formerly the Purple Line) of the Los Angeles Metro Rail system from its current terminus at in Koreatown, Los Angeles, to the Westside region.
+The D Line Subway Extension (formerly known as the Westside Subway Extension, the Subway to the Sea, and the Purple Line Extension) is a construction project in Los Angeles County, California, extending the rapid transit D Line (formerly the Purple Line) of the Los Angeles Metro Rail system from its former terminus at in Koreatown, Los Angeles, to the Westside region.
 The project is being supervised by Los Angeles Metro.
 The subway has been given high priority by Metro in its long-range plans, and funding for the project was included in two county sales tax measures, Measure R and Measure M.

 The project's draft environmental impact statement was completed in September 2010, and a locally preferred alternative was selected in October 2010.
 Metro released the D Line (then the Purple Line) Extension's final environmental impact report in 2012.
 The entire project was approved at the Metro Board of Directors meeting on April 26, 2012, and construction has been separated into three sections.

-This project's first, second, and third sections are under construction.
-Combined, these three sections will add nearly 9 miles of heavy rail service to the cities of Los Angeles and Beverly Hills.
+This project's second and third sections are under construction.
+Combined, these three sections will add 9.1 mi of heavy rail service to the cities of Los Angeles and Beverly Hills.
 Construction on Section 1, between the existing Wilshire/Western station and the planned Wilshire/La Cienega station, started on November 11, 2014.
 Section 2 pre-construction work between Wilshire/La Cienega station and Century City station began in April 2017, and the official Section 2 groundbreaking ceremony took place on February 23, 2018.
 Section 3 advanced utility relocation pre-groundbreaking work began in February 2018 for the future and stations.
 The Section 3 groundbreaking ceremony took place on May 24, 2021.
 Tunneling for the project was completed on April 2, 2024.
+Section 1 opened on May 8, 2026.

-A fourth section has long been discussed, which would extend the D Line from the Westwood/VA Hospital station 3.5 miles under Wilshire Boulevard to Santa Monica beach, terminating at or near the E Line or future Lincoln Boulevard Transit Corridor terminus.
+A fourth section has long been discussed, which would extend the D Line from the Westwood/VA Hospital station 3.5 mi under Wilshire Boulevard to Santa Monica beach, terminating at or near the E Line or future Lincoln Boulevard Transit Corridor terminus.

+To bring awareness to the opening of Section 1, Metro released Ride the D T-shirts, which quickly went viral.